laperkins2/html-practice-Jan-2024/README.md

 This is a website about Food

 It will contain a variety of HTML tags and content to describe different food varities.
+It will also contain a new file that has three order lists.

 The tags will include headers, paragraph, lists, images, anchors, and tables.